 Barolo is referred to as the King of Wines and the Wine of Kings.
 Made with the Nebbiolo grape, Barolo is considered one of the world’s best wines.
 The name also refers to the delightful little medieval hamlet in Piedmont’s beautiful Langhe wine region, in the Cannubi valley.
 The name itself interestingly has Celtic origins, and the hamlet is host to many myths and legends.
 The charming 10th-century castle was built in response to the many Saracen raids in the area.
 In the 13th century, the Falletti family, who were bankers from nearby Alba (home to the truffle), took the castle over.
 Interestingly over time, the Falletti family “became” counts and then eventually Marquises in the 18th century.
 The lineage died out, and in the ’70s, the castle became public property.

 Barolo castle now houses the Barolo wine museum, “WiMu,” and the castle’s cellars are home to the enoteca regionale (regional wine shop).
-Barolo is a town that lives for wine.
-Almost all businesses are related to wine or food.
-There are wine shops, wineries, and restaurants with fantastic wine lists.
-The hamlet is surrounded by vineyards.
-Almost all visitors also come for wine, and indeed, Barolo hamlet and the entire Langhe region is an utterly delightful place to go on a wine tasting tour, magical.
+Barolo is a town that lives for wine; almost all businesses are related to wine or food.
+There are wine shops, wineries, and restaurants with outstanding wine lists.
+Vineyards surround the hamlet.
+Practically all visitors also come for the wine, and indeed, Barolo hamlet and the entire Langhe region is an utterly delightful place to go on a wine tasting tour, truly magical!

 Gastronomy & Wine